epsilon-phase/RicochetRobotsSolving/README.txt

     w = number of interior walls
     m = maximum total number of moves allowed

+moveRobot: O(i+j+w+r)
+findPath:O(r*(i+j+w+r)*m)
+findAccessibility(

 SUMMARY OF PERFORMANCE OF YOUR PROGRAM ON THE PROVIDED PUZZLES:
+Most puzzles are solved in relatively short times, usually less than one second, however, the program does not find the shortest path available to it, and therefore fails the tests.
+Also, I need

 MISC.
 COMMENTS TO GRADER: